Dustyroom/flat-kit-doc/index.md

 A bit more about the nature and use of _Height Gradient_ is covered in the [_‘Terrain’ Shader_](index.md#36-terrain-shader) section of this manual.

+#### Enable Vertex Colors
-**Enable Vertex Colors** If enabled, the final shading of the object is multiplied by the mesh’s vertex color values.
+If enabled, the final shading of the object is multiplied by the mesh’s vertex color values.
 It is a debug parameter, usually this is not used for changing the look.

-##### Setting the colors from scripts
-The following are the color field names for manipulation via the code for tweening, randomization etc:
-*   `_BaseColor` (in URP), `_Color` (in Built-in RP): the primary color, “Color” in the inspector.
-The alpha value controls transparency of the object if `Surface Type` is set to `Transparent`
-*   `_ColorDim` (and `_ColorDimSteps`, `_ColorDimCurve` in the corresponding cel shading modes): Color Shaded in the Inspector
-*   `_ColorDimExtra`: the shaded color of the _“Extra Cel Layer”_ feature
-*   `_FlatRimColor`: rim color, requires _“Enable Rim Color”_
-*   `_FlatSpecularColor`: specular color, requires _“Enable Specular Color”_
-*   `_ColorGradient`: the gradient color used along with the `_BaseColor` parameter when _“Enable Height Color”_ feature is active
-*   The full list of parameters is at the top of the file `Assets/FlatKit/Shaders/StylizedSurface/StylizedSurface.shader`.

-> **NOTE.** The outline toggle is implemented as a [shader keyword](https://docs.unity3d.com/Manual/shader-keywords.html), so unfortunately it can't be toggled at runtime.
-However, you can enable the outline in the material inspector and toggle its visibility in code by setting the outline width (0 will visually disable the outline).
-Or, you can create two identical materials with the only difference being the outline toggle, and switch between these materials at runtime with `renderer.material = myMaterial`.

 #### Outline